Ricks-Lab/ups-utils/README.md

 commands:

 ```
-pip3 uninstall rickslab-ups-utils
 pip3 install rickslab-ups-utils
 ```

-The uninstall is required to make sure all modules are updated.
-If you still get an old version, then specify not to use cached files:
+For an install from PyPI, all files will be installed in a subdirectory of `~/.local/share/rickslab-ups-utils/config`.
+Files will be owned by you and there is no need to setup a special group, but permissions will need to be read only by you.

 ```
-pip3 install --no-cache-dir rickslab-ups-utils
+cd ~/.local/share/rickslab-ups-utils/config
+chmod 600 ups-utils.ini ups-config.json
 ```

-## Getting Started
+## Configuration

-Application configuration parameters can be specified in the `ups-utils.ini` file.
+Application configuration parameters must be specified in the `ups-utils.ini` file.
 A template files is provided: `ups-utils.ini.template`.
 You can verify the values of the configuration settings by executing:

 ```
 ups-daemon --list_params